 5. Vicky Virtual

-Vicky Virtual is a VA agency based in the United States and only hires US residents to work as virtual receptionists for a minimum of $10 an hour.
+Vicky Virtual is a virtual assistant agency based in the United States and only hires US residents to work as virtual receptionists for a minimum of $10 an hour.

 The company targets small businesses seeking to free up their time by outsourcing phone work and customer service.

-It’s easy to search through the work available and find something that fits your schedule and skill set.
+It’s easy to search through the work available and find something that fits your schedule and skills.